-.
+Figure 16.
 API4KP Knowledge Resource Hierarchy

-Figure 10 provides a view of the top-level core elements of the API4KP vocabulary and how they relate to one another.
+Figure 16provides a view of the top-level core elements of the API4KP vocabulary and how they relate to one another.
 Many elements that can be expressed using the ontology are either knowledge resources or concepts, where concepts are the atomic ‘units of knowledge’ that constitute (pieces of) knowledge.

 Though many definitions exist, API4KP defines Knowledge as the ‘Cognition (know-what), pragmatics (know-how) and understanding (know-why) about the nature and/or behavior of something that, when internalized by an agent, has the potential of generating actions in situations that the knowledge applies to’.
 The definition emphasizes the roles of semantics – both formal and domain oriented – in the use of knowledge for cognitive processing.